-I'm a University Lecturer (Assistant Professor) in the Department of History and Philosophy of Science at the University of Cambridge.
+I'm a philosopher in the Department of History and Philosophy of Science at the University of Cambridge.
 I'm also a Fellow of Selwyn College and a Senior Research Fellow in the Kinds of Intelligence Programme at the Leverhulme Centre for the Future of Intelligence.

-My research focuses on issues related to nonhuman animal cognition and communication, as well as mechanistic explanation in biology and cognitive science.
+My research focuses on issues related to nonhuman animal cognition and communication, artificial intelligence, and mechanistic explanation in biology and cognitive science.

 Are current AI as smart as crows or honey bees?
-The Animal-AI Olympics draws on cutting-edge work in animal cognition research to test the capabilities of AI.
+The Animal-AI Olympics draws on work in animal cognition research to test the capabilities of AI.
 Using this platform, we have recently shown that AI and children perform similarly on basic navigational tasks, but children perform better on more complex cognitive tests like those requiring object permanence.